goware/firewall/README.md

 	if err != nil {
 		panic(err.Error())
 	}
+    // fwBlockOverride is a function that is called if
+    // an ip is inside the blocklist, and is not in allowlist
+    // this function returns a bool
-	fwBlockOverride := func(r *http.Request) bool {
+    // if its true, then the client is approved and served fwBlockOverride := func(r *http.Request) bool {
 		if r.Header.Get("internal") == "true" {
 			return true